jetzlstorfer/fhhgb2022/README.md

 ❤️ User [@sickinga](https://github.com/sickinga) liked the session and rated the repo with a star ⭐

 ❤️ User [@LeaFranz](https://github.com/LeaFranz) liked the session and rated the repo with a star ⭐

+❤️ User [@DavidReiter](https://github.com/DavidReiter) liked the session and rated the repo with a star ⭐